Take the chapter quiz before and after you read this chapter.

 Tuberculosis is caused by a bacillus called Mycobacterium tuberculosis.
 The TB bacillus (tuberculous bacillus) is a long, thin bacteria.

 - Mycobacterium tuberculosis was first described by Robert Koch in 1882.
+It only infects humans and recent DNA research suggests that human TB first appeared about 6000 years ago in West Africa.

 8-3 How is tuberculosis spread from person to person?